steinim/writings/devopsdays_oslo_2016.md

 I have attended two DevOpsDays myself — [DevOpsDays Berlin](http://open.bekk.no/devopsdays-berlin-2015) and [DevOpsDays Roma](http://open.bekk.no/stemningsrapport-fra-devopsdays-roma-dag-1) — and they were both amazing events.
 I hope and believe that [DevOpsDays in Oslo](http://www.devopsdays.org/events/2016-oslo/) will be equally great.

 # DevOps in 2016
 Since the origins of DevOps a lot has happened.
-DevOps is seen as a paradigm shift that allow businesses to continuously push high-quality software to customers quickly and at large scale.
-Continuous Delivery requires that everyone — from developers to testers to UX, business and operations — collaborate throughout the whole process.
+DevOps is seen as a huge paradigm shift within IT, and within business in general.
+Continuous Delivery and DevOps has allowed businesses to continuously push high-quality software to customers quickly and at large scale.
 The quality of what is produced increases with the frequency of deliveries.

-When development, operations and the business work together closely everyone is pulling in the same direction and they share common goals.
-The release schedule is in the hands of the business, not in the hands of IT.
+That requires that everyone — from developers to security to UX, business and operations — collaborate throughout the whole process and gather feedback continuously.
+Organizations have discovered that when people work together closely, everyone is pulling in the same direction and they share common goals.

 The emergence of cloud has also had a tremendous effect.
 As applications get more distributed, virtualized and pushed into the cloud, the way we develop and operate our systems change.
 Many tools have emerged and the focus on automation, infrastructure as code, monitoring and measuring has become extremely important.